Buy more, save more. Get up to $500 off.

 Save 20% on a Brooklyn Bedding mattress with this code: sleepfoundation20

-Gel mattresses are known for their cooling properties, but the Brooklyn Bedding Aurora Hybrid stands apart from other gel-infused beds for its exceptional cooling features.
+Gel mattresses are known for their cooling properties, but the Brooklyn Bedding Aurora Luxe stands apart from other gel-infused beds for its exceptional cooling features.
 This model should feel comfortable for most sleepers who overheat or sweat a lot at night.

 The mattress is available in three firmness options that correspond to medium soft (4), medium firm (6), and firm (7) on our firmness scale.
 All models begin with a cushioned layer of CopperFlex, a proprietary gel-infused foam that contours to the body.
 Beneath is a TitanFlex foam layer with a moderately bouncy feel, followed by a gel-infused memory foam layer in the two softer models and a firmer VariFlex foam layer in the firm model.
 Rounding out the construction is a support core of pocketed coils.

-Between the multiple firmness options and the even balance of support and cushioning, our test team found the Aurora Hybrid to be suitable for a wide range of sleepers.
+Between the multiple firmness options and the even balance of support and cushioning, our test team found the Aurora Luxe to be suitable for a wide range of sleepers.
 Side sleepers gravitated toward the two softer models, while back sleepers benefited more from the two firmer models.
 Stomach sleepers who weigh above 130 pounds found the firm model ideal for preventing their midsection from sagging into the bed.

-Hot sleepers should have no problem staying cool with the Aurora Hybrid, since air circulates freely through the bed’s interior and the foam layers are designed with cooling gel.
+Hot sleepers should have no problem staying cool with the Aurora Luxe, since air circulates freely through the bed’s interior and the foam layers are designed with cooling gel.
 The surface is also infused with TitanCool, a phase change material that’s meant to further minimize heat retention.